 Tornado and hurricane season is rapidly approaching, leaving thousands of people in the path of possible residential and commercial disasters.
 When a tornado hits the Owasso area, the first thing the weatherman will tell you to do is to seek shelter.
-Nobody wants to be ill-prepared when a natural disaster strikes their property, which is why a storm shelter can be a wonderful investment.
-There are many benefits to having a storm shelter in your home or business, and we’re going to discuss why installing a storm or tornado shelter is a great investment.
+Nobody wants to be ill-prepared when a natural disaster strikes their property, which is why a custom storm shelter can be a wonderful investment.
+There are many benefits to having a custom residential safe room or custom commercial storm shelter, and we’re going to discuss why installing a storm or tornado shelter is a great investment.

-When it comes to the safety of you and your family, it’s important to find a company that has your best interest in mind.
+When it comes to the safety of you and your family or your employees, it’s important to find a company that has your best interest in mind.
 At FamilySAFE, we’re proud to provide our clients with EF5-tested above ground and underground tornado shelters and safe rooms.
-We offer a unique selection of full-tested and certified in-ground and above ground storm shelters for your home.
-If you’re interested in learning more about our company or you’re interested in getting a free storm shelter quote, contact our friendly staff today.
+We offer a unique selection of fully-tested and certified in-ground and above ground storm shelters for your home.
+If you’re interested in learning more about our storm shelter company or you’re interested in getting a free storm shelter quote, contact FamilySAFE Shelters today.

 If you live or work in a state that is prone to hurricanes or tornadoes, it may be wise to install a storm shelter on your property.
 FamilySAFE has certified tornado shelter dealers across all states in the hurricane and Tornado Alley, including Oklahoma, Missouri, Arkansas, Louisiana, Kentucky, and Tennessee.

 According to Oklahoma’s tornado safety guide, it’s important to go into an enclosed basement or underground shelter if a tornado is coming.
 Unfortunately, many suburban homes that are constructed in Tornado Alley don’t have basements due to high water tables and rocky soil conditions.
-While the Federal Emergency Management Agency (FEMA) encourages homeowners to a build saferoom in their home, there are several different kinds of saferooms to consider.
+While the Federal Emergency Management Agency (FEMA) encourages homeowners to build a residential safe room in their home, there are several different kinds of safe rooms to consider.
 Let’s take a look at some popular storm room options below.

 Underground Storm Rooms